pranav-sankhe/Modelling-the-fringing-effects-and-other-parasitic-effects-of-short-channel-hemts/README.md

 </br>

-Before actually getting started with the modelling of capacitance just have a look at the imapct of parasitic capacitance on the performance of these devices.
+Before actually getting started with the modelling of capacitance just have a look at the impact of parasitic capacitance on the performance of these devices.

 **It is found out that the gate extrinsic capacitance contributes significantly to the parasitic delay -approx 50% of the delay in these highly scaled devices.**